Student Loans Options for Borrowers With Bad CreditEmail This Article

 Types of loans that do not require credit

-One solution is to find a student loan that does not require a credit check or cosigner, such as the Federal Stafford Loan (including the Direct Subsidized for undergraduates and Unsubsidized Loans for undergraduates and graduates, as well as the Federal Perkins Loan (for both undergraduates and graduates).
+One solution is to find a student loan that does not require a credit check or cosigner, such as the Federal Stafford Loan (including the Direct Subsidized for undergraduates and Unsubsidized Loans for undergraduates and graduates.
 These federal student loans do not consider the borrower’s credit history or credit scores.

 Types of loans that do require credit